MisterSheeple/ClassiCube/readme.md

 **Note:** When running from within VirtualBox, disable Mouse Integration, otherwise the camera will not work properly

 #### Instructions
-Initially, you will need to run ClassiCube.exe to download the required assets from minecraft.net and classicube.net.<br>
+Initially, you will need to run John.exe to download the required assets from minecraft.net and classicube.net.<br>
 Just click 'OK' to the dialog menu that appears when you start the launcher.

 **Singleplayer**
-Run ClassiCube.exe, then click Singleplayer at the main menu.
+Run John.exe, then click Singleplayer at the main menu.

 **Multiplayer**
-Run ClassiCube.exe.
+Run John.exe.
 You can connect to LAN/locally hosted servers, and classicube.net servers if you have a [ClassiCube account](https://www.classicube.net/).

 ##### *Stuck on OpenGL 1.1?*
 The most common reason for being stuck on OpenGL 1.1 is non-working GPU drivers - so if possible, you should try either installing or updating the drivers for your GPU.

 Otherwise:
-* On Windows, you can still run the OpenGL build of ClassiCube anyways.
+* On Windows, you can still run the OpenGL build of John anyways.
 (You can try downloading and using the MESA software renderer from [here](http://download.qt.io/development_releases/prebuilt/llvmpipe/windows/) for slightly better performance though)
 * On other operating systems, you will have to [compile the game yourself](#Compiling).
 Don't forget to add `-DCC_BUILD_GL11` to the compilation command line so that the compiled game supports OpenGL 1.1.

 # Compiling

-*Note: The various instructions below automatically compile ClassiCube with the recommended defaults for the platform. <br>
+*Note: The various instructions below automatically compile John with the recommended defaults for the platform. <br>
 If you (not recommended) want to override the defaults (e.g. to compile OpenGL build on Windows), see [here](doc/overriding-defaults.md) for details.*

 ## Compiling - Windows

 ##### Using Visual Studio
-Open ClassiCube.sln *(File -> Open -> Project/Solution)* and compile it *(Build -> Build Solution)*.
+Open John.sln *(File -> Open -> Project/Solution)* and compile it *(Build -> Build Solution)*.

 If you get a ```The Windows SDK version 5.1 was not found``` compilation error, [see here for how to fix](doc/compile-fixes.md#visual-studio-unsupported-platform-toolset)

 ##### Using Visual Studio (command line)
 1. Use 'Developer Tools for Visual Studio' from Start Menu
-2. Navigate to the directory with ClassiCube's source code
+2. Navigate to the directory with John's source code
-3. Enter `cl.exe *.c /link user32.lib gdi32.lib winmm.lib dbghelp.lib shell32.lib comdlg32.lib /out:ClassiCube.exe`
+3. Enter `cl.exe *.c /link user32.lib gdi32.lib winmm.lib dbghelp.lib shell32.lib comdlg32.lib /out:John.exe`

 ##### Using MinGW-w64
 I am assuming you used the installer from https://sourceforge.net/projects/mingw-w64/
 1. Install MinGW-W64
 2. Use either *Run Terminal* from Start Menu or run *mingw-w64.bat* in the installation folder
-3. Navigate to the directory with ClassiCube's source code
+3. Navigate to the directory with John's source code
-4. Enter `gcc *.c -o ClassiCube.exe -mwindows -lwinmm -limagehlp`
+4. Enter `gcc *.c -o John.exe -mwindows -lwinmm -limagehlp`

 ##### Using MinGW
 I am assuming you used the installer from https://osdn.net/projects/mingw/
 1. Install MinGW.
 You need mingw32-base-bin and msys-base-bin packages.
 2. Run *msys.bat* in the *C:\MinGW\msys\1.0* folder.
-2. Navigate to the directory with ClassiCube's source code
+2. Navigate to the directory with John's source code
-4. Enter `gcc *.c -o ClassiCube.exe -mwindows -lwinmm -limagehlp`
+4. Enter `gcc *.c -o John.exe -mwindows -lwinmm -limagehlp`

 ##### Using TCC
 I am assuming you used `tcc-0.9.27-win64-bin.zip` from https://bellard.org/tcc/